Hurricane Beryl takes aim at southeastern Caribbean as a powerful Category 4 storm

 Among those weathering the storm was Jaswinderpal Parmar of Fresno, California, who had traveled to Barbados for Saturday’s Twenty20 World Cup final, cricket’s biggest event.
 He and his family were now stuck there with scores of other fans, their flights canceled on Sunday.

-He said it’s the first time he has experienced a hurricane, with heavy rain starting at midnight.
+He said by phone that it’s the first time he has experienced a hurricane, with heavy rain starting at midnight.
 He and his family have been praying, as well as taking calls from concerned friends and family as far away as India.

 “We couldn’t sleep last night,” Parmar, 47, said.
 “We were keeping an eye on it.”